neura-sx/graphene-book/part1/windows_build.md

 `set(${_var} "GIT-NOTFOUND" PARENT_SCOPE)` (i.e. within the `get_git_unix_timestamp` function)
 needs to be changed to something like this:
 `set(${_var} "888" PARENT_SCOPE)`
-"888" is just a random number, it could  be anything e.g. "123" - it just needs to be a number (enclosed by double inverted commas), not text. *Please make sure you don't confuse line 133 with line 89 which looks the same but it's within the* `git_describe` *function.*
+"888" is just a random number, it could  be anything e.g. "123" - it just needs to be a number (enclosed by double inverted commas), not text.
+> Please make sure you don't confuse line 133 with line 89 which looks the same but it's within the `git_describe` function.

 ### Run CMake
 The purpose of CMake is to create a Visual Studio solution for the BitShares source code.
 The `[Visual-Studio-Home]` placeholder stands for Visual Studio 2015 home folder, e.g.
 `C:\Program Files (x86)\Microsoft Visual Studio 14.0`
 Open a standard command prompt console and run the following commands:
-> *Make sure you replace all placeholders with appropriate paths*
+> Make sure you replace all placeholders with appropriate paths.

 ```
 cd [Graphene-Main]